CreativeSDK/ios-getting-started-samples/Asset Uploader UI Component/Guide/Guide.md

 *You can find the complete `AssetUploader` project for this guide in <a href="https://github.com/CreativeSDK/ios-getting-started-samples" target="_blank">GitHub</a>.*

+Frameworks required to integrate for this feature: AdobeCreativeSDKAssetUX, AdobeCreativeSDKAssetModel, AdobeCreativeSDKCommonUX and AdobeCreativeSDKCore.

 The `AdobeUXAssetUploaderViewController` class provides a simple user interface for selecting destination for uploading assets to creative cloud files, libraries and lightroom collections/catalogs.
 In the sample app, we randomly select images from set of 8 images in the resources and launch the upload component.

 ### User Interface